 - a.
-These General Terms of Approval (GTA) only apply to the controlled activities described in the plans and associated documentation relating to Development Application No. 28/2010 and provided by Council:
+These General Terms of Approval (GTA) only apply to the controlled activities described in the plans and associated documentation relating to Development Application No. 12/2011 and provided by Council:

 - i.
 Site plan, map and/or surveys

 - ii.
+Flood Study

+- iii.
+Statement of Environmental Effects

-Concept Landscape Plan.
+- iv.
+Concept Drainage Plan.